Confidential

 REFER

-Finding: Operating HR AI in states with active employment AI laws (Colorado, Illinois, New York).
+Finding: Operating HR AI in jurisdictions with active or emerging AI-related employment requirements.
 No independent bias audit on 1,200+ annual hiring decisions.
 FTC and state AG enforcement on AI claims is accelerating; company has no documented compliance framework.

 UW Action: Refer for escalation.
 Requires legal opinion or regulatory compliance audit before placement.
-If proceeding: EPLI and D&O must include AI-specific regulatory defense coverage and define entity/trigger scope clearly.
+If proceeding: EPLI and D&O must include regulatory investigation / defense coverage under the relevant forms and define entity/trigger scope clearly.

 Coverage Complexity CONDITION